scanback/docs/index.md

 Why **SCANBACK** ***think***?
 It's drawn from George Orwell's *Newspeak* in **1984**. *Newspeak* was aimed at dumbing down people's critical thinking, so it's ill chosen by me, but it has an aesthetic beauty with its mangled grammar that I wanted to capture.
 A longer title would be "Staffan Canback's thoughts on management issues".

 ### [Articles & Posts](articles-posts/index.md)
 I have hundreds of LinkedIn and Medium articles and posts that are lost because of the ephemeral character of social media.
 I gradually save them for posterity here.
+This page will be built out during 2026.

 ### [Academic Papers et Plus](papers/index.md)
 Find my academic papers and doctoral dissertation.
 They cover diseconpmies of scale / bureaucratic limits of firm size, the theory of why management consultants exist, global market analysis method, new perspectives on what strategy is, and more.